Aermax/online-tictactoe/README.md

 ## Acknowledgements - [Socket.io Documentation](https://socket.io/docs/)

-## License This project is licensed under the [MIT License](https://opensource.org/licenses/MIT). --- Feel free to contribute to this project by creating pull requests or reporting issues.
+## --- Feel free to contribute to this project by creating pull requests or reporting issues.
 Have fun playing Tic Tac Toe online with your friends!